mamonu/MOJAthenaUDFs/README.md

 Next step: Test that its working on Athena.

 - double metaphone should be ready and working
-- Jaro Winkler from Apache Commons also compiles sucessfully but currently need to make it scalar , in the way UDFs Athena expect
+- Jaro Winkler from Apache Commons also compiles sucessfully but currently need to make it scalar , in the way UDFs work in Athena